andrew/ultimate-awesome/README.md

 - [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.
 - [awesome-advanced-smart-contracts-testing-and-verification](https://github.com/gianfrancobazzani/awesome-advanced-smart-contracts-testing-and-verification) - A curated collection of tools, frameworks, and methodologies for testing and verifying Solidity smart contracts.
 - [awesome-clip-papers](https://github.com/jacobmarks/awesome-clip-papers) - The most impactful papers related to contrastive pretraining for multimodal models!.
-- [awesome-multivariate-time-series-anomaly-detection-algorithms](https://github.com/lzz19980125/awesome-multivariate-time-series-anomaly-detection-algorithms) - This repository contains a reading list of papers on multivariate time series anomaly detection.
-This repository is still being continuously improved.
 - [artificial-intelligence-library](https://github.com/nikit0ns/artificial-intelligence-library) - Artificial Intelligence Library — a meticulously curated library featuring over 320 top-tier AI platforms across 16 distinct categories.
-- [awesome-super-productivity](https://github.com/super-productivity/awesome-super-productivity) - This is repository meant to collect cool stuff around super productivity.
 - [awesome-ai-sandboxes](https://github.com/tizkovatereza/awesome-ai-sandboxes) - A list of cloud sandbox providers for AI agents.
 Information sourced exclusively from official docs and landing pages.
 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.